-5.1.1 The lowest Finished Living Space of any new construction or substantial improvement made to any existing structure shall be elevated at least two feet above the base flood elevation.
+5.1.1 New construction or substantial improvement of any structure shall have the lowest Finished Living Space elevated at least two feet above the base flood elevation.
 Fully enclosed areas built below the BFE shall only be used for parking, building access or egress, or limited storage.